shpml/fundamentals/05_chapter/08_assesment.md

 1) Open up your index.html and style.css page.
 By this point, they should be linked together!

-2) First let's set your board as an inline block element and define the width and height of your board.
-Go ahead set them both to 50% in your css file.
+2) First, set your board as an inline block element and define the width and height of your board.
+Go ahead set both width and height to 50% in your css file.

 3) Add a float of left and a margin of 8% to your "board" div.

-4) Now we'll go ahead and create a nav bar with two links "Instructions" and "Game".
+4) Now go ahead and create a nav bar with two links "Instructions" and "Game".
 Add in your anchor and nav elements at the very beginning of your body tags.

-**Note**: You'll want to use hashtags to create empty links for now!
+**NOTE**: You'll want to use hashtags to create empty links for now!

 5) Add a horizontal row underneath after your closing paragraph tag.